 Olney Rd. used to be one of the loveliest Boulevards in Norfolk, connecting the Chrysler Museum and Norfolk General (both visited by thousands weekly).
 Now it is bare, unmulched, the trees are in terrible condition, no new plants have been filled in in years.
 Stone Garden Park, one of the sections of Stockley Gardens, used to be beautifully planted and maintained by the city.
 Now it is a weed and litter patch.
 The expense to replant and maintain these important areas in Ghent, which are highly visible to our city visitors, would be minimal.
 But nope, they continue to look blighted and ignored.

 Blair Middle School appears to have a homeless encampment.
-The city has been made aware of this and done nothing.
+The city has been made aware of this.

 Our project mascot, the seven foot weed on Olney Rd.
 The sorry condition of Stone Garden Park.
 Again, little investment, huge payoff to bring these spaces back to their former standards of care.

 A community member has taken it upon himself to drill into ancient live oaks to create an unsafe playground for children.
-The city has been notified but it’s still there.
 While we applaud his ingenuity, no individual citizen has the right to materially change public property.
 Period.
+(Update-materials removed on 8/7/2025)

 Of course this isn’t just happening in Ghent.
 Our prime time thoroughfare from the highway through downtown down Waterside Drive is a messy weed patch.
 No mulch, diseased plants, impressive weeds.

 Community volunteers at Stone Garden Park.
 We have been trying to get the city to turn on the water there for two years.
 New plants will not survive without hydration during our hot seasons, especially with wind blowing off the water.
-All we hear is silence regarding this.
-We have a professional plan and a grant proposal in place, but we can’t move without water.
-We’re literally doing the city’s job and still no forward motion.
+We are hopeful the city will come up with a plan for hydration in time for Spring 2026.
+We have a professional plan and a grant proposal in place (but not yet submitted) but we can’t move without water.
 And a postcard of what Stockley Gardens used to look like.
 Healthy, beautiful, well planted, attractive walkways.

 Parks without amenities are just walk through spaces.
 A place to rest, a place to get a drink of water, a picnic table to eat outdoors, hydration for plants and pups and other things are what make parks sing.
 To create community you must have a reason to linger in a park, be it playground equipment, athletic space or leisure space.
 Ghent has very little reason to linger in its green spaces.
 Opportunity lost.

 The city of Norfolk used to have five operating watering trucks.
 It has had zero for years.
-The funding to repair or replace the trucks has actually been in the budget and gone unused.
+We have been told the funding to repair or replace the trucks has actually been in the budget and gone unused.
 You cannot plant new plants in most city real estate without access to water, which isn’t available in most verges, any boulevard centers and many pocket parks.
 This is why we have seen zero replanting of diseased or dead plants.
 We have seen zero trees being replaced.
-At our meeting this issue was treated very cavalierly.
-City of Norfolk, MOST CITIES OF ANY SIZE HAVE WATERING TRUCKS.
-It’s not some weird luxury request.
-And it’s definitely a chicken egg thing.
-You must have hydration before you plant.
-The GNL received a $7500 grant to plant Mowbray Arch.
+You must have access to hydration before you plant.
+The GNL received a $7500 grant to plant Mowbray Arch, which was done with a large volunteer force from Norfolk Master Gardeners and the GNL.
 90% of the plants died due to drought thanks to no access to water.
-Do better Norfolk!

 Additional information concerning the need for water trucks.

 We will be speaking out at City Council meetings moving forward.
-We were cautioned to not specifically mention Ghent, as City Council Members are understandably territorial and may deny Ghent needed funding.
-While we understand the sentiment, below is the most current online list of the city’s parks and rec projects.
-Almost every ward but Ghent is represented with a major project.
+Below is the most current online list of the city’s parks and rec projects.
 There is nothing listed for Ghent, including the repairs to the Hague Seawall.
 And excepting the seawall, which is dangerous and drastically damaged, we have no requests for major projects.
 We just want our already existing green spaces, with their great bones and potential, rehabbed and better maintained.
 Playing whack-a-mole with chaos is no way to spend taxpayers money.
 We request sustained, thoughtful maintenance and amenity filled parks.
 We request that for all of Norfolk.
 This is not a major project issue, it is a maintenance issue.
-There seems to be a very scattershot maintenance program and